 2023-2024: The European Parliament and the Council will develop their positions separately.

 - The Council adopted its negotiating mandate regarding the Directive on Empowering Consumers for the Green Transition on 3 May.
 The mandate outlines the Council’s position on this Directive which would lay the foundation for the Green Claims Directive.

 - The European Parliament on 11 May adopted its position which sets stricter conditions than the Commission proposal and adds a definition of carbon offsetting.

-- Negotiations between the Parliament and member states to find a middle ground are expected to start shortly.
+- On 19 September 2023, the Council and the Parliament reached a provisional agreement on the directive to empower consumers for the green transition.
 Complementing the Directive on Empowering Consumers, the Green Claims Directive will provide further guidance on the conditions to make substantiated environmental claims.

 2024: Following trilogues between EU institutions, the Directive is expected to pass into EU law.

 The Green Claims Directive complements the Empowering Consumers Directive published by the European Commission on 30 March 2022 within the EU Together, they aim to improve the circularity of the EU’s economy and achieve climate neutrality.
 They respectively set requirements to substantiate environmental claims made to consumers and and other commercial practices.

 Apart from the French ministerial decree n°2022-538, the Green Claims Directive is a first of its kind in the specificity with which it regulates environmental claims and addresses climate-neutrality claims.
 The French decree regulates advertising claims based on emission compensation projects.
 It has different requirements surrounding emissions reporting, compensation data, and net zero plans.